Leasing, Not Owning

 The NewVistas model avoids the problems of private home ownership through a two-part solution involving community ownership and affordable short-term leasing.

-All the buildings are owned and managed by the local community trust to which the residents belong, eliminating motivations for price gouging and poor maintenance.
+All the buildings are owned and managed by the community, with title being held by agency 8.
+This aspect eliminates motivations for price gouging and poor maintenance.

 In today’s economy, many people feel that a house is the best investment they can make.